MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-reconciliation-with-copilot.md

 You can use two approaches to reconcile bank accounts with Copilot:

-- Use Copilot to start a new reconciliation on a bank account, directly from the **Bank Account Reconciliation** list.
+- Use Copilot to start a new reconciliation on a bank account, directly from the **Bank Account Reconciliations** list.
 - Use Copilot on a new or existing reconciliation on a **Bank Acc.
 Reconciliation** card.

 # [From the Bank Account Reconciliation list](#tab/fromlist)